GeekTrainer/docs/content/copilot/tutorials/coding-agent/get-the-best-results.md

 If {% data variables.product.prodname_copilot_short %} is able to build, test and validate its changes in its own development environment, it is more likely to produce good pull requests which can be merged quickly.

+You can add instructions for all tasks assigned to {% data variables.product.prodname_copilot_short %} in `.github/copilot-instructions.md` in the repository, or create task specific instructions in `.github/instructions/**/*.instructions.md` files.

 You can add instructions in a single `.github/copilot-instructions.md` file in the repository, or create one or more `.github/instructions/**/*.instructions.md` files applying to different files or directories in your repository.

 For more information, see [AUTOTITLE](/copilot/customizing-copilot/adding-repository-custom-instructions-for-github-copilot?tool=webui).

+### Repository wide instructions

+To add instructions that apply to all tasks assigned to {% data variables.product.prodname_copilot_short %} in your repository, create a `.github/copilot-instructions.md` file in the root of your repository.
+This file should contain information about your project, such as how to build and test it, and any coding standards or conventions you want {% data variables.product.prodname_copilot_short %} to follow.

 Here is an example of an effective `copilot-instructions.md` file: